 Your stomach must be empty during the gastroscopy.
-Please do not have anything to eat for 6 hours before your appointment.
+Please do not have anything to eat for six hours before your appointment.
+Avoid milk products; any drinks that you have should be without milk.

-You can drink water until 2 hours before your appointment.
+You can drink water up to two hours before your appointment.